nyu-mlab/website-privacy-inspector/README.md

 ### •	Git
-To use blacklight, we need to clone the blacklight-collector git repository.
+To use blacklight, we need to clone the blacklight-collector github repository.
 For that we need to install git on the linux machine.
 Use below steps.

 1)	Check if Git is already installed on your pc using: